-Only employees, non-employee directors, and independent contractors shall be eligible to participate in the Seventh Amended 2011 Plan.
-Upon the adoption of the Seventh Amended 2011 Plan approximately 361 employees (including executive officers), six non-employee directors, and 16 contractors will be eligible to participate in the Seventh Amended 2011 Plan.
+Only employees, non-employee directors, and independent contractors shall be eligible to participate in the Eighth Amended 2011 Plan.
+Upon the adoption of the Eighth Amended 2011 Plan approximately 463 employees (including executive officers), five non-employee directors, and 22 contractors will be eligible to participate in the Eighth Amended 2011 Plan.

-The terms of the Seventh Amended 2011 Plan provide for discretionary incentive awards in the form of options (which may be incentive stock options or nonstatutory stock options), stock appreciation rights, stock grants and stock units (collectively, the "Awards").
+The terms of the Eighth Amended 2011 Plan provide for discretionary incentive awards in the form of options (which may be incentive stock options or nonstatutory stock options), stock appreciation rights, stock grants and stock units (collectively, the "Awards").

-Administration of the Seventh Amended 2011 Plan
+Administration of the Eighth Amended 2011 Plan

-The Board (or its duly authorized delegee) shall administer the Seventh Amended 2011 Plan.
+The Board (or its duly authorized delegee) shall administer the Eighth Amended 2011 Plan.
 The Board shall generally have membership composition which enables Awards to those participants who are subject to the requirements of Section 16 of the Exchange Act.
-However, the Board may from time to time delegate to a committee of one or more members of the Board, and the Board or such committee may from time to time delegate to one or more officers of the Company, the authority to grant or amend Awards or to take other administrative actions with respect to participants who are subject to the requirements of Section 16 of the Exchange Act.
-Subject to the provisions of the Seventh Amended 2011 Plan, the administrator of the Seventh Amended 2011 Plan shall have the full authority, in its sole discretion, to take any actions it deems necessary or advisable for the administration of the Seventh Amended 2011 Plan, including, not limited to determining the type, number, vesting requirements and other features and conditions of such Awards; amending any outstanding Awards; accelerating the vesting, or extending the post-termination exercise term, of Awards at any time and under such terms and conditions as it deems appropriate within the terms the Seventh Amended 2011 Plan allows; interpreting the Seventh Amended 2011 Plan and any Award agreement; correcting any defect, supplying any omission or reconciling any inconsistency in the Seventh Amended 2011 Plan or any Award agreement; adopting such rules or guidelines as it deems appropriate to implement the Seventh Amended 2011 Plan; making all other decisions relating to the operation of the Seventh Amended 2011 Plan; and adopting such plans or subplans as may be deemed necessary or appropriate to provide for the participation by employees of the Company, its parent, or its subsidiaries and affiliates who reside outside of the United States
+However, the Board may from time to time delegate to a committee of one or more members of the Board, and the Board or such committee may from time to time delegate to one or more of our officers, the authority to grant or amend Awards or to take other administrative actions with respect to participants who are subject to the requirements of Section 16 of the Exchange Act.
+Subject to the provisions of the Eighth Amended 2011 Plan, the administrator of the Eighth Amended 2011 Plan shall have the full authority, in its sole discretion, to take any actions it deems necessary or advisable for the administration of the Eighth Amended 2011 Plan, including, not limited to determining the type, number, vesting requirements and other features and conditions of such Awards; amending any outstanding Awards; accelerating the vesting, or extending the post-termination exercise term, of Awards at any time and under such terms and conditions as it deems appropriate within the terms the Eighth Amended 2011 Plan allows; interpreting the Eighth Amended 2011 Plan and any Award agreement; correcting any defect, supplying any omission or reconciling any inconsistency in the Eighth Amended 2011 Plan; making all other decisions relating to the operation of the Eighth Amended 2011 Plan; and adopting such plans or subplans as may be deemed necessary or appropriate to provide for the participation by employees of the Company, its parent, or its subsidiaries and affiliates who reside outside of the United States.